Biggar is a lovely market town in South Lanarkshire and home to the new Biggar and Upper Clydesdale Museum.

 Famous faces from Biggar

 John Buchan (1875 - 1940) - John Buchan wrote over fifty books including the well-known novels Greenmantle, Prester John, Witchwood and perhaps most famous of all, The Thirty Nine Steps.
-Buchan was a Minister of Parliament who went on to be Governer General of Canada.
-Born in Perth he spent much of his childhood in the village of Broughton near Biggar, where a museum commemorating his work is maintained by Biggar Museums Trust.
+Buchan was a Minister of Parliament who went on to be Governor General of Canada.
+Born in Perth he spent much of his childhood in the village of Broughton near Biggar, where there is a museum commemorating his work.

 Hugh MacDairmid - poet (1892 - 1978) - Doctor Christopher Grieve was better known as Hugh MacDiarmid, the pen name under which he founded a Scottish literary renaissance.
 The poet lived just outside Biggar in Brownsbank Cottage for the last twenty-six years of his life.
-Brownsbank Cottage has been preserved by Biggar Museum Trust and is now used as a base for a writer-in-residence for most of the year.
+Brownsbank Cottage is now used as a base for a writer-in-residence for most of the year.